ScotchLabs/kudos/README.md

 # kudos
-Application to run Kudos Awards for Scotch'n'Soda Theatre
+Application to run the Kudos Awards for Scotch'n'Soda Theatre